 Addressing the behavioral health boarding challenge will require a coordinated effort to:

-- increase physical capacity;
+1. increase physical capacity;

-- bolster and expand the entire behavioral healthcare workforce, including entry level mental health worker positions, as well as nurses, social workers, psychiatrists, and more; and
+2. bolster and expand the entire behavioral healthcare workforce, including entry level mental health worker positions, as well as nurses, social workers, psychiatrists, and more; and

-- ensure the financial stability of behavioral health units and facilities.
+3. ensure the financial stability of behavioral health units and facilities.

-Through partnership with the Baker administration and the legislature, the inpatient psychiatric system will add more than 300 new inpatient psychiatric beds in 2021-2022, including beds both in psychiatric units at acute care hospitals and in freestanding psychiatric facilities.
-But staffing for existing beds is currently insufficient and fully staffing these new beds is already proving to be a considerable barrier to opening new or expanded services.
-Much more needs to be done to ensure behavioral health patients have access to needed care, in particular by increasing the pipeline of behavioral health staff and ensuring the sustainability of behavioral health services.
-Identified solutions to address the remaining behavioral health challenges include:
+Through partnership with the Executive Office of Health and Human Services and the state legislature, the inpatient psychiatric system added nearly 450 new inpatient psychiatric beds in 2021 and 2022, including both in psychiatric units at acute care hospitals and in freestanding psychiatric facilities, with additional beds to come in 2023.
+But fully staffing existing and newly licensed beds is a considerable barrier to opening new or expanded services.
+Much more needs to be done to ensure behavioral health patients have access to needed care, in particular by increasing the pipeline of staff, improving retention, and ensuring the sustainability of services.

 Creation of a Behavioral Health Rate Task Force to evaluate ways to ensure the financial stability of behavioral health units and facilities, and to allow behavioral health providers to pay their workforce adequate salaries.

-MHA will continue to work collaboratively with its members, our partners in the behavioral health space, and the state to improve behavioral healthcare in these key areas.
+MHA will continue to work collaboratively with its members, our partners in the behavioral health space, and the state to improve behavioral healthcare in these areas.